brontosaurusrex/brontosaurusrex.github.io/_posts/2022-08-01-Dict-that-uses-dictd-in-wsl1?.md

         sudo vim /etc/dictd/dict.conf

-3. When dict is needed
+3. When dict is needed (will run on even if all wsl terminals are closed)

         sudo service dictd start

+        # test: service --status-all

 4. test